Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

 - **Control Plane for Agents**: Enabling agents to act as the primary control mechanism for cloud operations.
 - **Environment for Action and Learning**: Providing a platform where agents can perceive, reason, decide, and act efficiently.

-Agentuity is pioneering the development of the world’s first agent-native cloud, launched around April 2025.
+Agentuity is pioneering the development of the world's first agent-native cloud, launched around April 2025.
 This paradigm shift is seen as essential for unlocking the full potential of Cloud Native Agentic AI, as it addresses the inherent bottlenecks of human-centric cloud platforms.

 ## Broader Context
 Cloud Native Agentic AI is part of a broader trend where AI and cloud-native technologies are converging to create more intelligent and autonomous systems.
 The [CNCF Whitepaper on Cloud Native Artificial Intelligence](https://www.cncf.io/reports/cloud-native-artificial-intelligence-whitepaper/) notes that AI and machine learning are becoming dominant cloud workloads, but challenges remain in fully accommodating these workloads within cloud-native environments.
 Cloud Native Agentic AI addresses some of these challenges by leveraging agentic AI to enhance operational capabilities.